cosmiinn75/fitness-tracker-api/README.md

 Authorization: Bearer <access-token>
 ```

-Only an `ACTIVE` goal can be cancelled.
-Completed, expired, and already cancelled goals keep their current status and produce a conflict response.
+Only an active goal can be cancelled.

 ### Create a Workout Template